quantumJLBass/boa-fraud/profiles/addresses/US/STATES/NORTH CAROLINA/915 N NEW HOPE RD, STE E, GASTONIA, NC, 28054-3390/915 N NEW HOPE RD, STE E, GASTONIA, NC, 28054-3390.md

 
 
 2 years ago
 DO NOT RENT FROM THIS COMPANY!
 They are so slow to fix anything and quick to add a late fee or increase in already overpriced rental agreements for dilapidated and outdated  houses that they just slapped fresh paint on.
 IT IS NOT WORTH THE HIGH BLOOD PRESSURE OR HEADACHE.
 And then if you wanna file a grievance, save your breath.
-The woman who answers the phone will tell you that they don’t have a corporate office and the person you file a grievance with, is the main person causing the grievance!
-Not to mention they’ll take their time and create any excuse and exploit any loophole to not return your deposit.
+The woman who answers the phone will tell you that they don't have a corporate office and the person you file a grievance with, is the main person causing the grievance!
+Not to mention they'll take their time and create any excuse and exploit any loophole to not return your deposit.
 Negative
 Quality